forceedge01/genesis-persistence/README.md

 Deleting records
 ----------------

 The mapper allows you to delete records in two ways.
-Consider the example below.
+Consider the examples below.

 ```php